MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-pol-fpi-sample.md

 1. Find the **Extension.PosnetThermalFVFiscalPrinterSample** project and build it.
 2. In the **Extension.PosnetThermalFVFiscalPrinterSample\bin\Debug** folder, find the **Contoso.Commerce.HardwareStation.PosnetThermalFVFiscalPrinterSample.dll** assembly file.
-3. Copy the files to a deployed Hardware station machine:
+3. Copy the files to a deployed Hardware station machine.
 	- Remote Hardware station: Copy the files to the bin folder under the Microsoft Internet Information Services (IIS) Hardware station site location.
 Copy printer driver libraries (libposcmbth.dll, libcmbth_serial.dll, cmbth_pl.lng).
 4. Find the configuration file for the Hardware station's extensions.
-The file is named HardwareStation.Extension.config:
+The file is named "HardwareStation.Extension.config".
 	- Remote Hardware station: The file is located under the IIS Hardware station site location.

 5. Add the following section to the composition section of the config file.